Hey, Camp Folks!

 About 15 years later, Benjamin Paskach patented his ‘Fountain Paintbrush’.
 He gave it a sponge for the tip which was more fun to use and he used different paint colors—the biggest selling point of the sponge-tipped marker.
 Despite the improvements it made, Paskach’s Fountain Paintbrush never became doable for a wide market and, thus, never actually took off.

-Markers continue to be incredibly fun and practical utensils we can use to make artwork or use for more practical applications such as labeling say clothing and other summer camp gear.
+Markers continue to be incredibly fun and practical utensils that we can use artistically or for more practical applications such as labeling clothing and other summer camp gear.
 Visit all of our labeling options when you click right here and, as always, thanks for reading!

 - John